-Bebe Rexha Shows Off Cleavage In Plunging Black Dress On Instagram
+Bebe Rexha Shows Off Cleavage In Plunging Navy Blue Dress On Instagram

 “Stunning.
 That dress on you,” a fourth said.

-It’s clear that Bebe has a thing for wearing black as she often wears the color in photos she posts to Instagram.
+Although she’s wearing navy blue in the video, it’s clear that Bebe has a thing for black clothing as she often wears the color in the photos she posts to Instagram.
 In a previous photo, she rocked a black corset over a black, lacy longsleeved top, and paired these items with curve-hugging black pants.
 She wore her hair in a half ponytail and accessorized the look with sparkly layered necklaces, rings, and bracelets.

 The upload proved popular with fans as more than 700,000 Instagram users have liked the photo since its upload in late January.